summivox/renren-markdown/readme.md

 ## Install (Chrome plugin)

-Use chrome store link: https://chrome.google.com/webstore/detail/renren-markdown/iiabjaofopjooifoclbpdmffjlgbplod
+~~Use chrome store link: https://chrome.google.com/webstore/detail/renren-markdown/iiabjaofopjooifoclbpdmffjlgbplod~~

+Chrome store entry was not managed by me (although built by Grunt) and is out-of-date, so for now, use the userscript version.

 ## Build